How do you handle conflict?

-Here are some brief thoughts on the strengths and struggles of 5 styles of dealing with conflict adapted from Johnson, 1981.
+Here are some brief thoughts on the strengths and struggles of the 5 styles of dealing with conflict, adapted from Johnson, 1981.

-The strengths of this style is that this person can easily look past conflicts and realizes most conflicts will solve themselves out.
+The strength of this style is that this person can easily look past conflicts and realizes most conflicts will solve themselves.
 They are calm on the outside and help de-escalate emotions in conflict.

-The struggles with this style is the tendency to minimize, deny and avoid conflict all together.
-Major conflict tends to grow worse without coming out of the shell.
+The struggle with this style is the tendency to minimize, deny, and avoid conflict altogether.
+Major conflict tends to grow worse when it isn’t addressed.

 2. The Teddy Bear: Accommodation

-The strengths of this style how likeable and lovable this person is in most situations.
+The strength of this style is how likeable and lovable this person is in most situations.
 How could you be mad at them?
 They want and need harmony.
-They will accept blame to just bring peace to angry situations.
+They will accept blame just to bring peace to angry situations.

-The struggles of this style is that they may be taken advantage of and become a doormat.
+The struggle of this style is that a teddy bear may be taken advantage of, becoming a doormat.
 The can enable others by not allowing them to face and wrestle with conflict.
-Secretly they tend to have a low self esteem and use likability from others as a way to build their own self confidence.
+Secretly, they tend to have a low self-esteem and use likability from others as a way to build their own self-confidence.

 3. The Shark: Competition

 The strength of this style is the ability to be strong, courageous, and bring a conflict out in the open quickly.
-They are a leader who can confront bullies.
+A shark is a leader that can confront bullies.

-The struggles are becoming too pushy, tactless, and hurting peoples feelings.
-They can escalate emotions and create barriers easily.
+The struggles are becoming too pushy, tactless, and hurting peoples’ feelings.
+Sharks can escalate emotions and create barriers easily.

 4. The Fox: Compromise

-Their strength is communication, and willingness to find win-win or lose-lose compromises.
+Their strength is communication and a willingness to find win-win or lose-lose compromises.
 Often the fox is able to craft intelligent intermediate solutions.

 The struggles are deceptiveness and manipulation.
-People may feel outfoxed and cheated.
+People may feel “outfoxed” and cheated by foxes.

 5. The Owl: Collaboration

-The struggles are you have to have two willing parties to collaborate.
-Two parties have to have high levels of communication skills and emotional intelligence.
+The struggle is that owls must have two willing parties to collaborate.
+These parties must have high levels of communication skills and emotional intelligence.
 Some conflicts require quick solutions and this style may take too long.